juxt/astro-website/src/pages/blog/from-mac-to-arch.md

 is a wired [Perixx](https://www.amazon.co.uk/dp/B08C5LX743) that you can find for a few bucks on Amazon.
-I didn't have to do anything special to use the keyboard after connecting it to the USB port, same goes for my USB camera and external microphone that were correctly recognised and working out of the box.
+I didn't have to do anything special to use the keyboard after connecting it to the USB port, same goes for my USB camera and external microphone that were correctly recognized and working out of the box.
 Way to go Linux!

 There are still many things I need to set up on the new laptop, for